 HMRC Criminal Investigations

-The Criminal Investigations Policy is used by HM Revenue & Customs (HMRC) as part of its overall enforcement strategy.
-A criminal investigation is launched by HMRC where they believe that it is in the public interest to prosecute a taxpayer.
+HM Revenue & Customs (HMRC) pursue criminal investigations as part of its overall enforcement strategy.
+A criminal investigation is launched by HMRC where it believes that it is in the public interest to prosecute a taxpayer.
 This may be in tandem with a prosecution by another agency, eg the Police.

 When is it used?

-The most cost effective way for HMRC to deal with fraud is on a civil basis under the Contractual Disclosure Facility (CDF) procedures and Code of Practice 9.
+The most cost effective way for HMRC to deal with suspected tax fraud is on a civil basis under the Contractual Disclosure Facility (CDF) procedures and Code of Practice 9.

 A criminal investigation is reserved only for cases where HMRC wants to send a strong deterrent message or where the conduct involved is such that only a criminal sanction is appropriate.